apache/skywalking/docs/en/setup/backend/dynamic-config.md

 # Dynamic Configuration
 SkyWalking Configurations mostly are set through `application.yml` and OS system environment variables.
-But some of them are supporting dynamic settings from upstream management system.
+At the same time, some of them are supporting dynamic settings from upstream management system.

 Right now, SkyWalking supports following dynamic configurations.